parrt/msds501/notes/data-in-memory.md

 <img src=images/cpu-memory.png width=400>

 The memory is broken up into discrete cells of a fixed size.
 The size of a cell is one *byte*, which consists of 8 *bits*, binary on/off digits.
 It is sufficient to hold a number between 0 and 255.
-Each cell is identified by an integer address, just like the numbers on mailboxes (see image to the right).
+Each cell is identified by an integer address, just like the numbers on mailboxes (see image below and to the right).
 Processors can ask for the data at a particular address and can store a piece of data at a specific memory location as well.
 For example, here is an abstract representation of byte-addressable computer memory:

 <img src=images/addresses.png width=80>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="images/mailboxes.png"  width=70>